Zhigang He and Thomas L. Schwarz

 Conclusions and Relevance for 3R

 A lab testing the regenerative capacity of axons using the spinal cord injury model (transgenic mice, drug treatment) will use roughly 5,000 mice per year.
 Some of these mice are used to test hypotheses that will not give any satisfactory results.
 To increase the chance of obtaining positive results in vivo while decreasing the number of mice used, we propose to validate the microfluidic chambers as an in vitro system that would be a primary test to establish promising hypotheses worth testing in vivo, if possible.
-We estimate that by first testing the hypotheses in a reliable in vitro would save one third of the mice used per year.
-We hope that our study will establish microfluiding chambers as a gold standard system in the field of the study of spinal cord injury/axonal regeneration.
+We estimate that by first testing the hypotheses in a reliable in vitro system would save one third of the mice used per year.
+We hope that our study will establish microfluiding chambers as a gold standard in vitro system in the field of the study of spinal cord injury/axonal regeneration.

 References